 - 1 can diced tomatoes (14.5 oz, 411 g)

-- 3–4 cups vegetable stock/broth (or chicken stock; you need just enough to cover the ingredients, not ALL 4 cups in the recipe)
+- 3–4 cups vegetable stock/broth (or chicken stock; you need just enough to cover the ingredients when cooking, so you may not use all 4 cups)

 For the Seasonings